-The Center weighted meter works as great as always, but to set it you need to set it on both the MENU > Light Metering Mode AND SET > Exposure Metering options!
+The Center weighted meter works as great as always, but to set it you need to set it in TWO places: MENU > Light Metering Mode > Classic AND SET > Exposure Metering > Center Weighted!

 The multisegment meter didn't seem to work that well; whites are often clipped.
 It also adds significant shutter delay, I can't see any reason I'd use it.

 The LEICAMAN's time is the most valuable thing on the planet.
 LEICAMEN have no time for long exposures, and thusly the longest Manual exposure time is 8 seconds.

 The longest bulb or AUTO exposures are limited for safety and sanity's sake:

 At these long exposure times, it's even worse because the M typ 240 always makes a second dark-frame exposure for the same amount of time, so after waiting around for 60 seconds, you'd have to wait another 60 seconds for the dark frame to expose as well.

 Auto ISO works great.

 We can program the minimum speed and maximum ISO.